Ultimate 2026 Guide: Strength Training for Runners – 7 Proven Exercises

 Progressive Overload Principles for Runners

 Proper training progression is essential for avoiding plateaus and injuries.
-Follow these guidelines:
+Follow these guidelines from the principle of progressive overload:

 Recovery and Integration